ChorusOne/predictomatic/docs/user_guide.md

-For this reason, it sometimes recommends trading in the opposite direction: if you can greatly reduce your worst-case loss at a very small cost to your best-case profit, that can be sensible thing to do.
+For this reason, it sometimes recommends trading in the opposite direction: if you can greatly reduce your worst-case loss at a very small cost to your best-case profit, that can be a sensible thing to do.

 ## Deposits